microsoft/Reactors/workshop-resources/emerging-tech/Blockchain_2/creating_decentralized_apps/create-a-crypto-game-item.md

 This project assumes that **node.js** and **truffle** are already installed.
 In addition, for this project, we will be using the **MetaMask Chrome Extension**.
 If it isn't installed, go to https://metamask.io/ to download and install it.
 Once installed, walk through the steps to set up a user id and password.
 Use the ganache test network for localhost port **127.0.0.1:8545**.
 If it's not pre-configured, click on MetaMask icon, then scroll on the networks button, add a **Custom RPC**.
 For more information regarding getting set up with **MetaMask**, refer to: [Reactors/workshop-resources/emerging-tech/Blockchain_2/building_better_smart_contracts/getting-setup.md](https://github.com/microsoft/Reactors/blob/main/workshop-resources/emerging-tech/Blockchain_2/building_better_smart_contracts/getting-setup.md)

-From the terminal command line, do the following:
+From the terminal, run the following commands:

 $ mkdir GameToken